-During ceramic tile production (wall, floor and porcelain stoneware) wet grinding process for the preparation of ceramic mixes is widely used.
+During ceramic tile production (wall, floor and porcelain stoneware), wet milling process for the preparation of ceramic slurries is widely used.
 The currently preferred wet grinding machines are discontinuous and/or continuous ball mills, where grinding occurs when a particle is crushed between two pieces of grinding media.
 Ball milling is, however, not a cost effective method, especially in preparation of porcelain tile slurries since finer particle size/higher surface area is required.
 In order to improve grinding efficiency in wet milling, new milling machines such as "agitated/stirred media mills" have already been designed and employed.
 In this particular study, a combination of discontinuous ball mill and agitated media mill was utilized as a cost effective way of slip preparation for porcelain tile production.
 Experimental trials were performed under industrial conditions in a local tile company.
-The results were compared in terms of grinding efficiency and energy requirements.
-Furthermore, the sintering behavior and its effects on technological properties of the final product were further investigated.
-According to the results, such a combination was proved to generate around 40% energy saving for milling of porcelain tile body slip compared to that of classical ball milling.
+The results were compared in terms of milling efficiency and energy requirements.
+Furthermore, the sintering behaviour and its effects on technological properties of the final product were further investigated.
+According to the results, such a combination was proved to generate up to 40 % energy saving for milling of porcelain tile body slip compared to that of classical ball milling.